dragthor/dragthor.github.com/_posts/2016-05-19-five-ways-to-lose-weight.markdown

 ## Black Coffee

 Start drinking black coffee.
 Avoid artificial sweeteners, sugar, brown sugar, and those crazy dessert-like frappuccino coffees from Star Bucks and Dunkin Donuts.
 Use cinnamon to curb your dessert craving.
 Do not use the cheap stuff from your local grocery chain.
 Rather, try some delicious Vietnamese cinnamon.
-Coffee with cinnamon after a meal is a good dessert.
+Coffee with cinnamon after a meal is a good dessert replacement.

 ## Cheese